Life insurance and access to medical records: a guide

 Here’s what you need to know about life insurance and medical records, including how to find the details of your medical history.

-Who can access my medical records?
+How do I access my medical records?

-You can access your medical records for free, from your local GP practice, opticians or dentists.
 All healthcare professionals have a legal requirement to let you see your records if you ask them.

 And anyone aged 16 or over who’s registered with a GP practice in England can register for an online account to view their future medical record.